Chengdu J-36

-The Chengdu J-36 (歼-36 (Jiān Sānliù)) is a speculative designation given by military analysts to a trijet tailless diamond-double-delta winged aircraft under development by the Chengdu Aircraft Corporation (CAC).
-As part of China's sixth-generation aircraft development program, the heavy stealth aircraft is envisioned for multiple mission set, including air superiority, strike, interception and command and control of aircraft teaming operations.
+The name Chengdu J-36 (歼-36 (Jiān Sānliù)) is a speculative designation given by military analysts to a trijet tailless diamond-double-delta winged aircraft under development by the Chengdu Aircraft Corporation (CAC).

+As part of China's sixth-generation aircraft development program (which also includes the Shenyang J-50), the heavy stealth aircraft is envisioned for multiple mission set, including air superiority, strike, interception and command and control of aircraft teaming operations.
+Analysts forecast that the aircraft, which is undergoing flight testing with multiple prototypes, will enter service in the early 2030s.

+Development

+Designation

 On 26 December 2024, an aircraft believed to be a J-36 was spotted conducting test flights in Chengdu, Sichuan, China.
 Since the aircraft's serial number (36011) begins with '36,' following the People's Liberation Army Air Force convention, this model was presumably designated as J-36.